Skrull: Empyre

 In the "Road to Empyre," Teddy Altman is made a mysterious offer at the cost of leaving Billy Kaplan.
 He accepts the offer which was to become the new ruler of the Kree-Skrull Alliance, adopting the mantle of "Dorrek VIII," and beginning the preparations of invading the Earth for "the final war."

 General G'iah, under the alias of "Gloria Warner", sends an encrypted message to the Skrull High Command about the progress of Project Blossom.
 Her mate, Colonel Klrr, uses the alias of "Carl Warner" and they have three daughters named Alice, Ivy, and Madison.
-After losing her husband to their handler and rescuing Ivy, General G'iah obtains a sample of a Cotati from a lab while explaining the history of the Kree and the Skrull's feud.
+After losing her husband to their handler and rescuing Ivy, G'iah obtains a sample of a Cotati from a lab while explaining the history of the Kree and the Skrull's feud.
 At their motel, they are ambushed by a Kree operative.
-General G'iah leads her daughters to track the assailant to a Kree family.
+G'iah leads her daughters to track the assailant to a Kree family.
 After G'iah's daughters prevent her from retaliating against them, the patriarch of the Kree family that blew up their motel room suddenly receives a message on his Kree-tech cellphone by Dorrek VIII, stating to all Kree and Skrull soldiers in the field that the Kree and Skrull armadas have united to face a common enemy.
 They are coming to Earth to destroy them as he speaks.
 The enemy is eventually revealed to be the Cotati, who are returning, as well as the Celestial Messiah.
-In the Kree/Skrull Alliance, Dorekk VIII has gained Captain Glory, Mur-G'nn, Tanalth the Pursuer, and the Super-Skrull as his inner circle.
+In the Kree/Skrull Alliance, Dorrek VIII has gained Captain Glory, Mur-G'nn, Tanalth the Pursuer, and the Super-Skrull as his inner circle.
 When the Avengers learned about the Cotati's true motives, they decided to work together to fight the Cotati and prevent them from eliminating all animal life.
-As Dorekk VII allows the Black Panther to wield the Sword of Space, Captain Glory has a private chat with Tanalth the Pursuer and his scans reveal that she is not a Kree.
-It is revealed that Tanalth the Pursuer is actually Empress R'Klll in disguise, having survived the destruction of Tarnax IV.
-When Captain Glory states that her grandson spent too much time with the humans, R'Klll notes that it brought out the Hulking's heroism and states that they will have to do something about that.
+As Dorrek VII allows Black Panther to wield the Sword of Space, Captain Glory has a private chat with Tanalth and his scans reveal that she is not a Kree.
+It is revealed that Tanalth is actually Empress R'Klll in disguise, having survived the destruction of Tarnax IV.